Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Free Boc from his tree form in [Limgrave](https://eldenring.wiki.fextralife.com/Limgrave).
 Can be found south of the Agheel Lake North grace.
 (04-11)
 - [x] Talk to Boc at the [Coastal Cave](https://eldenring.wiki.fextralife.com/Coastal+Cave).
 Defeat the **boss of the cave and return to him**.
 (04-11)
 - [x] Give Boc his sewing tools (04-11)
-- [ ] Boc will move to the Lake-Facing Cliffs Site of Grace, at [Liurnia of the Lakes](https://eldenring.wiki.fextralife.com/Liurnia+of+the+Lakes)
+- [x] Boc will move to the Lake-Facing Cliffs Site of Grace, at [Liurnia of the Lakes](https://eldenring.wiki.fextralife.com/Liurnia+of+the+Lakes) (04-17)
-- [ ] Boc will move to the East Raya Lucaria Gate site of grace.
+- [x] Boc will move to the East Raya Lucaria Gate site of grace.
 You can give him a Golden Needle.
+(04-17)
 - [ ] Boc will move to the Altus Highway Junction site of grace
 - [ ] Boc will move to the East Capital Rampart site of grace.
 - [ ] Boc will voice his desire to be rebirthed by Rennala.
 Two choices to proceed: